Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 A Target Test Prep GMAT video review

-Target Test Prep doesn’t provide much in the way of hard content-based videos, but they do have hundreds of short videos showing how to solve problems.
+Target Test Prep has hundreds of short videos showing you how to solve problems.
 For visual learners, I think this is a big advantage as you review practice sets and mock GMAT exams.

 Princeton Review has some video breakdowns of problems, but not anywhere near as many as TTP.
 So while I would like to see Target Test Prep add some more videos as part of their primary instruction, the problem-based videos are awesome for reviewing.